Predicates

 -

-Argument should be a free (non-instantiated) variable (when bound, the call will unify the returned term with the given term).
+Argument should be a free (non-instantiated) variable.
+When bound, the call will unify the computed term with the given argument.

 ?